 But for many of you, managing your money doesn’t stop with your personal finances.
 Lots of you are entrepreneurs, sole traders, freelancers and small business owners, who need a business bank account that solves your problems and lets you achieve what you want to achieve.

-So we’ve started exploring how we can offer a business bank account!
+So we’ve started exploring how we can offer a Monzo business account!

 To help us do that faster, we’re applying for some funding.
 If we're successful, that money will give us the resources we need to make business banking a priority, and hopefully launch something in the next year or two.
 If we don’t get the funding, we’ll still build business accounts.
 It’ll just take a little longer!